Chicken Bowtie Pasta Salad

-I use bowtie pasta for this Chicken Pasta Salad with Spinach Buttermilk Dressing because it’s pretty.
-However, penne or rotini (regular, whole-grain or gluten-free) also work.
+- I use bowtie pasta for this chicken pasta salad because it’s pretty.
+However, penne or rotini (regular, whole-grain, or gluten-free) also work.

-- After cooking the pasta, drain in a colander then rinse with cold running water to cool and remove excess starch.
+- After cooking the pasta, drain it in a colander, then rinse it with cold running water to cool and remove excess starch.

 - Drain well, then toss the pasta with a small amount of oil.
 The oil keeps the pasta from absorbing too much of the dressing.
-If you’re making this salad ahead of time, the oil prevents the pasta from drying out and getting sticky in the refrigerator.
+If you’re making this salad ahead of time, the oil helps prevent the pasta from drying out and sticking in the refrigerator.

 - Save time by using rotisserie chicken instead of cooking the chicken yourself.